DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

   spells' fuel with each voracious bite.

 Vampires (Vp)
-  Vampires are another form of undead, but with a peculiarity they may become alive.
-A bloodless Vampire has the traits of an undead (immunity to poisons, negative energy and torment, resistant to damage from the cold), but cannot physically regenerate when monsters are in sight and are less resilient.
-On the other hand, a Vampire full with blood will regenerate very quickly, but will lose all undead powers.
-Vampires can never starve.
+  Vampires are depraved undead creatues.
+Their bodies do not regenerate health naturally, forcing them to rely on the life force of living creatures.
+When a living creature is slain near a vampire, the life force restarts the vampire's metabolism, granting the vampire temporary health regeneration and increased attributes.

+  Although vampires depend on living creatures for heatlh, they can never starve.
   Upon growing, they learn to transform into quick bats.
-Unlike other undead species, they may be mutated normally at all times.
+They are passively able to reduce all incoming damage, and the amount of damage reduced increases as they gain experience levels.

+  Like other undead, vampires are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not susceptible to mutations.

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant.